akasharunabharathi/soil-moisture-estimation/README.md

 • arduino: Code for interfacing with soil moisture sensor and sending data to Raspberry Pi via Serial Communication.

 • data-logs: Contains all CSV files, and images sub-folder for Computer Vision model training.
 The sub folder is organized into `train` and `test` subfolders, each of which are further organized into `wet_soil` and `dry_soil` folders.
 Image capture data is split into an 85%-15% ratio between the `train` and `test` modules respectively.

+All file paths have been specified only using variables and nowhere does the code contain hidden hardcoded addresses – should the user wish to change specific implementation details, it should be easily doable.